AvePazuzu/CryptoCloud/README.md

-# CryptoCloud
+# MyFileLocker

-This program reads the dir it is in, fetches the file names and writes them to a .txt.
+This program reads the dir it is in and encrypts them for upload to a cloud service.

 Useful links:
 https://gist.github.com/josephspurrier/12cc5ed76d2228a41ceb